Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

 When you cut off the leaves, the plant instantly oozes out a kind of sap or latex to prevent insects or fungi from infecting it.
 In other words, the plants “think” they are being attacked and that puts them in “fight” mode.

 Many growers worry that when we cut off the branches and leaves, the foliage won’t grow back.
-You don’t have to worry about this.
+Fortunately, you don’t have to worry about this.
 Plants are not fragile things like a wine glass.
 They will fight back and grow.

 You can think of it like Hydra, the serpentine monster with 7 or 9 heads in some Greek stories.
 When you cut off one of its heads, it will grow back two.
 Kind of like that.
 But in actuality, it’s really like that as we will see next: